 The founders studied the manufacturing and distribution processes of the expensive guys like Le Creuset and Staub cast iron.
 They partnered with their factory, to eliminate unnecessary or non-value add manufacturing and distribution processes.
-Ths which has allowed them to reduced the price by 70%!
+This has allowed Kana to reduced the price of the by 70%!

 We keep a kosher home and we use our existing cast iron cookware for meat dishes.
 I was ecstatic to have a cast iron dutch oven to use for dairy and non-meat dishes.

-Why spend $250 – $400 for cast iron cookware?
-Milo studied the other high end cast iron cookware manufacturers.
+Why spend $250 – $400 for expensive cast iron cookware, like Le Creuset or Staub?
+The makers of Milo Dutch Oven studied the other high end cast iron cookware manufacturers, and figured out how to offer the same quality product at a fraction of the price.

 This has allowed Milo Cookware to keep the quality and construction in line with the premium brands, yet keep the price affordable for almost any budget.